rlpacheco/abseff_R/README.md

 **Event calculation (absolute risk of an event within a particular period of time)**

-**abseff_hrevent**(N1, N2, N3, N4)
+**abseff_hrevent**(a, b, c, d)

-N1 = point estimate for the hazard ratio
+a = point estimate for the hazard ratio

-N2 = lower limit of the confidence interval for the hazard ratio
+b = lower limit of the confidence interval for the hazard ratio

-N3 = upper limit of the confidence interval for the hazard ratio
+c = upper limit of the confidence interval for the hazard ratio

-N4 = % of patients with event in control group
+d = % of patients with event in control group

 *Example (3)*: